 A few items in a good baitcaster reel make all the difference in quality.
 Above all, the plastic gears some companies use are an indicator to stay away.
 The metal gears are the way to go on bait cast reels.
 For example, these reels will see heavier use and often heavier loads reeling in lures, and lunker fish.
 The use of braid and other super-strong lines adds to the stress on these reels.
 As well, you will be pulling fish out of heavy cover at a minimum.

-What type of cast control the reel have?
+What type of cast control does the reel have?
 The baitcaster reel may have a magnetic, pins (centrifugal), or computerized cast control.
 These work with the tension adjustment to reduce backlash or overrunning the spool.
 The better models will have 2 of the cast control features, typically pins and magnetic systems together.
 The pins regulate the spool speed at the beginning of the cast and the magnetic control helps towards the end of the cast when the spool starts slowing down.

 Who Makes the Best Baitcast Reel